Warren1001/MrLlamaSCStreamInfo/ProjectD2ErrorsAndFixes.md

 ## Context: You press `Play` on the Launcher and you receive the error.

+### Possibility 0: Your PC just needs a full restart.
+Restart it.

 ### Possibility 1: Compatibility

 #### Sometimes Diablo 2 just isn't nice, especially if you're installing into a Diablo 2 version that is lower than 1.14.